bamidev/browser-window/README.md

 ## Goals

 Browser Window aims to be cross-platform, very simple, and straight forward.
-Many methods in Browser Window are asynchronous, such as evaluating JavaScript code and getting back its output.
+Some methods in Browser Window are asynchronous, such as evaluating JavaScript code and getting back its output.
 Browser Window utilizes and benefits from Rust's async/await syntax, so this should make it a breeze.

 Moreover, if you want to use it in a multi-threaded environment, that's also possible with our thread-safe handles!